vria/nodiacritic/README.md

 #nodiacritic

----
-Twig extention.
+###Twig extention.
 Removes all diacritical signs from string such as accents.
+It even treats specific german and danmark characters in expected way.

 ---
 ##Installation